gardencmp/jazz/CONTRIBUTING.md

 ### 7. Communication

 - If you're unsure about anything, feel free to ask questions by opening a discussion, reaching out via issues, or on our [Discord](https://discord.gg/utDMjHYg42).
-- Be respectful and constructive—this is a welcoming community for everyone.
+- Be respectful and constructive, this is a welcoming community for everyone.
 - Please be mindful of GitHub’s [Community Guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines), which include being kind, avoiding disruptive behavior, and respecting others.

 ## Code of Conduct